kolyan94/RNAntViewer/README.md

 | onViewerAppear    | Callback | Called when the user opens the widget controller.                      |
 | onViewerDisappear | Callback | Called when the user dismisses the widget controller.                  |

+  ## Author

+  Mykola Vaniurskyi, mv@leobit.com

+  ## License

+  RNAntViewer is available under the MIT license.
+See the LICENSE file for more info.